risebeyondio/io/containers-microservices/kubernetes/kubernetes-basics.rst

    host to kubernetes API

-   usually seperate from worker nodes that run application in the cluster
+   usually separate from worker nodes that run an application in the cluster

 |